danimedi/danimedi.github.io/_posts/2025-06-26-a-family-malady.md

 It feels empty, like a stranger.
 Maybe I’m hallucinating,
 but I saw the same look
-in the eyes of the hooker I've been with —
+in the eyes of the hooker I've been with,
 those empty eyes devoid of feeling,
 those eyes of indifference
 are the ones killing me.